GeorgiGP/DesignPatterns/Figures/README.md

 ## Introduction

 This project implements a program that works with 2D geometric figures.
-Initially, it supports a limited set of figures, but the program is designed to be easily extensible, allowing for the addition or removal of figures in the future.
+Initially, it supports a limited set of figures, but the program is designed to be easily extensible, allowing for future additions or removal of figures.

 ### Supported Figures

 - **Triangle** — Defined by three sides, specified by their lengths.
 - **Circle** — Defined by a single radius.
 - **Rectangle** — Defined by two sides, specified by their lengths.
 - **Polygon with N many sides**
+- **Pentagon**
+- **Hexagon**
 - **Infinite many others 2D** - just make a constructor for new one

 For all figures, it is possible to calculate their perimeter.
 Figures in this program are immutable.
 The specific properties of the figures (e.g., sides of a triangle, radius of a circle) cannot be accessed directly, but the program provides functionality to calculate their perimeter.